rich-dobbs-13440/chromatofore-octoprint-plugin/README.md

 ## Development History

-The Chromatofore plugin is currently at **Current Version: 0.6.108**.
+The Chromatofore plugin is currently at **Current Version: 0.6.116**.

-## Current Sprint
+### Current Sprint - Start: 9/12/2023 End: 9/17/2023

+Intent: Work on GUI and logic for loading and unloading filament.

+The GUI shows buttons for loading, unloading, and stepping foreback or backward.

+When loading and unloading filament, the user needs to be able to see progress as well as cancel the task.

+If opening up multiple browsers, the progress dialog must be shown.

+The progress dialog should be modal within the tab.

+Get rid of explicit delays for servo movements, but sweep at a specified rate from the current location to target location.

 ### Past Sprints

-#### Intent: Do Version 0.6 as described in the Development Roadmap.
+#### Intent: Complete Version 0.6 - Start: 9/4/2023 End:  9/11/2023

-Start: 9/4/2023

-End:  9/11/2023

 Currently, identification of boards is a manual process, but much of it can be automated by scanning the I2C bus, and directly display whether the board is detected, rather than